Juniper/aframe/README.md

 apt-get install sshpass
 (will need to create a custom brew if you are running the server on OS X)

+If Ansible templates are failing to execute, try adding `remote_tmp = /tmp/ansible/$USER` to your ansible.cfg

 first, create your db by running "$ python ./manage.py migrate" then run the application by "$ python ./manage.py runserver 0.0.0.0:8080"